Give it, Don’t Bin it

 Manchester City Council run the Give it, Don’t Bin it service so you can donate any unwanted clothes, books, electricals and unopened, non-perishable food to charity.

-On Thursday 29th and Friday 30th June Manchester City Council along with Biffa, British Heart Foundation, Manchester Student Homes, University of Manchester and Manchester Metropolitan University will set up 8 donation points.
+Manchester City Council along with Biffa, British Heart Foundation, Manchester Student Homes, University of Manchester and Manchester Metropolitan University will set up 4 donation points.
 They can be found on the following streets:

-• Landcross Road – Fallowfield
+• Landcross Road Fallowfield, M14 6LZ

 If you have large items that you can’t recycle and won’t fit in your bins, then you can make use of the council’s bulky waste collection service.